-Asking around, and searching the Internet, I discovered that info about teachers and schools in Thailand was available all right, but scattered, incomplete, fragmented.
+Asking around, and searching on the Internet, I discovered that info about teachers and schools in Thailand was available all right, but scattered, incomplete, fragmented.
 It was hard to find accurate, and moreover… complete info on all accessible Thai Massage training in Thailand.

 Subsequently, I started with a private list of websites, addresses, Facebook pages, remarks, and so on.
 As I come from Europe, I also jotted down notes on the whereabouts of European Thai Massage schools and instructors.

-Finally, in the spring of 2017, we started with setup, design and development of the training provider database and the website.
+Finally, in the spring of 2017, we started with design and development of the training provider database and the website.
 We launched the site in March 2018.